gl-inet/docs3.x/docs/tutorials/tether.md

 It is very easy to share your data to GL.iNet mini router using router's control interfaces, but in some phone and carrier network, they limit sharing data directly, so you can try EasyTether.

-We will use Android OS and GL mini router to demonstrate the procedure.
+We will use Android OS and GL.iNet mini router to demonstrate the procedure.

 ---